gusreid/gus-reid/content/posts/Getting High on Your Own Supply.md

 If you intend to experience higher states and healing states without assaulting the psyche with extrinsic compounds, and believe that you can, and keep your focus on that outcome, then you can and will.

-As always I am committed to the expansion of humanity through individual empowerment.
+As always, I am committed to the expansion of humanity through individual empowerment.
 With these articles I expect to spark these inherent qualities in my reader.